pokt-network/pocket-core/doc/specs/mesh.md

     "session_cache_background_sync_interval": 60, // time in milliseconds. https://pkg.go.dev/github.com/akrylysov/pogreb#Options
     "session_cache_background_compaction_interval": 300, // time in milliseconds. https://pkg.go.dev/github.com/akrylysov/pogreb#Options
     // Worker options match with: https://github.com/alitto/pond#resizing-strategies
+    // These are used:
+    // 1. interceptor of dispatch, health and height /v1/query endpoints
+    // 2. notify servicer
+    // the set of values is "repetead" for each worker per address,
+    // so if you set 20 max workers and set 10 addresses, that means 200 max_workers for notify + 20 for hooks
-    // These are used for the relay report queue "worker_strategy": "balanced", // Kind of worker strategy, could be: balanced | eager | lazy "max_workers": 20,
+    "worker_strategy": "balanced", // Kind of worker strategy, could be: balanced | eager | lazy "max_workers": 20,
     "max_workers_capacity": 100,
-    "workers_idle_timeout": 1000,
+    "workers_idle_timeout": 10000,
     "servicer_private_key_file": "key/key.json", // servicer private key to sign proof message on relay response.
 This should be a filename path relative to --datadir
     "servicer_rpc_timeout": 30000, // servicer rpc timeout
     "servicer_auth_token_file": "key/auth.json", // authtoken used to call servicer.
 This should be a filename path relative to --datadir